-Even though Santa is a traditional Christmas decoration, there are still plenty of ways to make yours unique.
-One of those ways is knitting your Santa.
-If you already have plenty of Santas hanging around, you can still incorporate things like Santa hats and gloves into the holiday.
+Even though Santa is a traditional Christmas decoration, there are still plenty of ways to make yours unique — like knitting Santa yourself!

 This wide-eyed Santa looks like he’s ready to eat a few dozen holiday cookies.
 The entire Santa is knit using DK-weight yarns, and you can use scrap yarns to make the embellishments.
 Bells, baubles and other tiny random decorations will also come in handy.

-I think Santa would prefer a glass of milk over tea, but you can still pay tribute to him through tea.
-Give your teapot a temporary Christmas makeover with this Santa hat that slides right over it.
+Santa might prefer a cold glass of milk, but you can still pay tribute to him through tea.
+Give your teapot a temporary Christmas makeover with a Santa hat that slides right over it.
 It’s also a great project for beginners who want to practice shaping skills like decreases.

 This Santa and his fairy friend are tiny (3″ high, to be exact), making them ideal Christmas ornaments.
 You could also just let them hang out on the mantle, attach them to a wreath, or use them as an embellishment on gift wrap.
-The pattern is best for intermediate knitters since there’s some short-row shaping involved.
-Good news for knitters who hate seaming: most of the pattern is knit in the round, eliminating the need for seaming.
+The pattern is best for intermediate knitters since there’s some short-row shaping involved, but there’s good news for knitters who hate seaming: most of the pattern is knit in the round, eliminating the need for seaming.
 Woo hoo!